-Because The Westerly Sun comes out at the odd time of 3 pm on Sunday, it was one of the only newspapers in the entire country to report the bombing of Pearl Harbor, on the actual day of the attack, Sunday, Dec.
+Because The Westerly Sun comes out at the odd time of 3 pm on Sunday, it hadn’t gone to press when word of the attack came, and so it was the only newspaper in the entire country to report the bombing of Pearl Harbor on the actual day of the attack, Sunday, Dec.
 7, 1941.
-If you look at that NY Times front page, the date, naturally, is December 8; the paper didn’t go to the presses until the afternoon of December 7.

-I am picturing that tiny clapboard newspaper office in Westerly, off route 1 … a place I have driven by many times … a newspaper with a miniscule circulation.
-It is a Sunday morning and the staff of the newspaper, who normally report on school committee meetings and water board issues and the local police beat are all there, on the forefront of a national catastrophe, putting the front page together on that historic day.
+I am picturing that tiny clapboard newspaper office in Westerly, off route 1 … a newspaper with a miniscule circulation.
+It is a Sunday morning and the staff of the newspaper, who normally report on school committee meetings and the local police beat are all there, on the forefront of a national catastrophe, putting the front page together on that historic day.

 The speech, as it was read:

 Yesterday, December 7, 1941 – a date which will live in infamy – the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan.